When you think of Florida what comes to mind? We’d be willing to bet it’s theme parks.

 Golf and Florida go hand in hand like a burger and fries.
 The Sunshine State is a golfer’s paradise, with it being home to over 1,300 courses plus the headquarters of the PGA tour.

-4) Panama City Beach
+4. Sunbathe On Panama City Beach

 Northwest Florida, also referred to as ‘Florida Panhandle’, is home to Panama City, a destination full of hotels, restaurants and attractions set on miles of stunning white sand.
 While this area draws huge crowds of US students in spring break, the rest of the year is largely peaceful – perfect if you want to soak up some of that famous Florida sunshine.